TylerConnors/kEdgeProj/OutlineAndCheclist.md

 ##    toDo List

+edit file and put an x in the [ ] to mark them

 #Explanation of Graph Theory

 - [ ] Explanation of property clear and appropriate and accurate mathematical terminology used